 In an effort to help you, I developed a comparison list in five different categories, so you can navigate which company would be the best fit.
-Oh, and spoiler alert, there is a third company listed at the very end that just may surprise you!
+Oh, and spoiler alert, there is a third option listed at the very end that just may surprise you!
 Without any more delay, I present to you, my comparison list.

 Acorn’s flagship straight lift is the Acorn 130, whereas Bruno relies heavily upon their Elan straight stair chair.
 Upgrade options are available on the Acorn 130 for an additional cost such as: Hinged Track and a Heavy Duty option.
 Various promotions exist from time to time with each company, however you can expect to not be far off from the price range mentioned above.
 Note: Custom Curved Lifts typically start around $10,000, and that is a normal beginning price point from both camps.
 An important fact to be aware of is that while Bruno is custom made to your staircase, Acorn implements a modular track system that is not 100% custom.

 Bruno comes in as the clear winner with this one.
 It’s really not even close.
 Bruno offers the following manufacturer’s warranty on all their lifts: 2 years on parts and lifetime on the motor and gearbox.
 As of October 2015, Acorn condensed their warranty to a period of 1 year on parts, and 1 year on motor and gearbox.
 Please be aware of fine print as most warranties are limited, and do not include cost of service-related visits.
 Extended warranties are sometimes offered at an additional cost, but usually never worth the extra money.

 Country of Origin: NEUTRAL